radivot/myelo/CML/stein11/README.md

 ```

-The following simulates this model out to 8 years
+The following simulates this model out to 1 year
 ```
 library(tidyverse)
 library(deSolve)